CrysKilljoy/crysborg/how-to-use-this-system.md

   - It's up to you to manually roll an Arcane Catastrophe when you fumble.
 - It's up to you to prohibit using powers when wielding zwiehand weapons or medium/heavy armor.

+## Feats

+- Feats can include a **Roll Macro** field.
+This can be either the name of a macro or a roll-table reference.
+  - To draw from a roll table in a compendium, use the format `packName,tableName`.
+  - A world roll table can be referenced by its name alone.
+  - These roll macros are valid for dragging the feat to the hotbar.

 ## Creatures

 - Creatures can be dragged out from the _Creatures_ compendium folder.